litansh/compose-Nginx-Jenkins/README.md

 in case of the env crashes, we’d like to have the logs of the nginx & jenkins as well as the jenkins home directory saved

-#From the top level of the cloned repository, create the directories that will be used for managing the data on the host:
-mkdir -p jenkins_home/ logs/nginx/ certs/

 # Bonuses

 generate self signed TLS certificates and make the nginx send them to accessing clients (of course the protocol should change to https)